bstollnitz/aml-batch-endpoint-mlflow/README.md

 ```

-# Train and predict locally
+# Training and inference on your development machine

 * Open the 'endpoint_1/src/train.py` file and press F5.
 A 'model' folder is created with the trained model.
 * You can analyze the metrics logged in the "mlruns" directory with the following command: